RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

 2 - Dynamic instruction scheduling

-  Dynamic Instruction Scheduling : a processor dynamically adjusts the execution order of instructions at *"runtime"*.
+  Dynamic Instruction Scheduling :

+    A processor dynamically adjusts the execution order of instructions at *"runtime"*.
     It resolves bottlenecks caused by data or control dependencies between instructions.

 :--------------------------------------------------------------------------------------------------------------------------------------:

 3 - Tomasulo's Algorithm

     Algorithm that optimizes instruction execution by utilizing dynamic instruction scheduling and out-of-order execution.

 :--------------------------------------------------------------------------------------------------------------------------------------:

 4 - Vector Processing

     Vector Processing handles multiple data simultaneously using a vector, which is a collection of data elements.
     Unlike scalar processing, where one data element is processed at a time, vector processing allows a single instruction to process multiple data elements at once.

 :--------------------------------------------------------------------------------------------------------------------------------------: